 Fiberglass insulation (the pink stuff) consists of superfine woven and compressed glass fibers that are produced in mass and cut into rolls or “batts” of insulation.
 By comparison, sheep wool may also be cut into batts, but this product is all natural, organic and biodegradable.

-Fiber glass batt insulation has been the industry standard for nearly 80 years.
-More recently, a blow-in product has been introduced to the market.
+Fiberglass batt insulation has been the industry standard for nearly 80 years.
+More recently, a blown-in product has been introduced to the market.
 Fiberglass insulation is cheap and readily available; accordingly, it is likely to remain the industry standard in perpetuity.

 Things to look out for: you get what you pay for and increasingly cheap products are redefining low quality; we’ve yet to meet anyone who actually likes fiberglass insulation; it was at one time labelled a carcinogen.
 The removal of such a badge of (dis)honor occurred for reasons we don’t understand.
 Our views are here – read more.